Andrewscomput/Horiseon-Multi-Media-Marketing-update/README.md

 The fourth thing we did is we gave all images a alt tribbute for accesability standards.
 The fith thing we did was fix the side menu so that it lines up right with all the aricle sections.

-Here is the completed updated webiste URL
+Here is the completed updated webiste URL https://andrewscomput.github.io/Horiseon-Multi-Media-Marketing-update/

+Please contact us with any questions or concern's sincerly.